hipe/tmx/lib/skylab/brazen/doc/issues/030-the-persist-narrative.md

-in breaking tradition with the stricter UAO's that take only required parameters we stipulate that the implementing method *may* accept any number of additional parameters (required, optional or globbed as may be desiged) so that both imlementation-specific datastore identifiers and "adverbs" may be passed, that may be necessary to effect behavior beyond the information containted in the entity.
+in breaking tradition with the stricter UAO's that take only required parameters we stipulate that the implementing method *may* accept any number of additional parameters (required, optional or globbed as may be desiged) so that both imlementation-specific collection identifiers and "adverbs" may be passed, that may be necessary to effect behavior beyond the information containted in the entity.